zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\cos{\theta_t} = \sqrt{1 - \sin^2{\theta_t} }.
 $$

 If you have a physics background, the labeling of the angles and the indices of refraction may appear unconventional, since Eqn.
 8a-8c are typically expressed in terms of the direction of incidence rather than exitance.
 The present notation is motivated by the definition of the BSDF given by Eqn.
 4a-4b.
 The validity of this formulation stems from the geometric symmetry: the solution of the Fresnel equations given by Eqn.
 8 is invariant under the exchange of $\small \theta_v$ and $\small \theta_t$.
-Intuitively, the reflectance only depends on the path taken by light, regardless of its direction.
+Intuitively, the reflectance depends only on the path taken by light, and is independent of its direction.

 The definition of the transmission component of the perfect specular BSDF is marginally more complicated.
 Let